 Middle School (Grades 6-8)Our Journey Completes—High School Awaits

 Our departmentalized Middle School includes nine periods.
 To optimize student learning, our teachers concentrate on their areas of specialty and work closely to develop cross-curriculum assignments and projects.
 Spanish is part of the curriculum for seventh and eighth grade and is taught during the school day.
 This two-year program represents one year of high school Spanish.
-Students and teachers regularly use technology throughout their school day through whole class presentations on Mimeo, small group activities using iPads, and individual work on their own Chromebook.
-Technology is one of the tools that the Immanuel students use to enhance their learning opportunities.
+Students and teachers regularly use technology throughout their school day through whole class presentations and collaborative work.
+Each student is assigned a Chromebook for use in group and individual assignments.
+Technology is one of the tools that Immanuel students use to enhance their learning opportunities.

 Middle School Activities